-• A serial line from a serial port on each node to a Remote System Control port on another node
+• a serial line from a serial port on each node to a Remote System Control port on another node disk storage and SCSI bus shared by the nodes in the cluster

 A node that is taking over services on the failed node uses this line to reboot the failed node during takeover.
 This procedure ensures that the failed node is not using the shared disks when the replacement node takes them over.